Palmetto Sharpshooters: 1865

 After the breakthrough at Petersburg and the fall of Richmond, the South Carolina Palmetto Sharpshooters surrendered at Appomattox Court House with the rest of the Army of Northern Virginia on April 9, 1865.
-The regiment was the largest one in the army at the time of the surrender, numbering 29 officers and 356 men, commanded by Colonel Joseph Walker.
-Ironically, the South Carolinians shared rations and shook hands with the 16th Michigan, whose colors they had captured at Gaines Mill, two years ago.
+The regiment was one of the largest in the Confederate army at the time of the surrender, numbering 29 officers and 356 men.
+Ironically, during the surrender the South Carolinians shared rations and shook hands with the 16th Michigan, whose colors they had captured at Gaines' Mill two years ago.